abdullahriad-alghamdi/Shoppy-FrontEnd/README.md

    yarn dev
    ```

-   The app will be available at `http://localhost:5173` (default Vite port).
+   The app will be available at `http://localhost:3003`.

 5. **Build for production:**
    ```bash